 You wouldn’t build a house without a blueprint.
 So why do people insist on developing a website without first properly outlining what they are going to build?
-More importantly they need to ask themselves why are they creating the website in the first place.
+More importantly, they need to ask themselves why are they creating the website in the first place.
 Is it to attract organic SEO visitors?
 Are you handing potential clients a business card and the website’s focus is turning them into paying customers?
 What about your competition?
 Would you like to know about them?
-Knowing the why and the what are essential to knowing not only what the project is going to cost but hold long it is going to take.
+Knowing the why and the what is essential to know not only what the project is going to cost but hold long it is going to take.

 Before we start any project we run through a Discovery phase.
 This is a paid phase and includes the following: